Semantic-decoupled Spatial Partition Guided Point-supervised Oriented Object Detection: Introduction

-\item We introduce a spatial partition-based sample assignment with region growing, which leverages the dense spatial arrangements and implicit appearance similarity in point annotations to compactly estimate object scale bounds and generate high-quality training samples for detectors. \item We develop a learning-based pseudo-label purification mechanism that integrates spatial partition region growing with class-decoupled semantic maps, addressing instance sensing omissions and errors inherent in early-stage sample assignment. \item We present a pseudo-label-based point-supervised oriented object detection framework, validated through extensive cross-dataset and cross-architecture experiments, that consistently outperforms state-of-the-art methods and significantly enhances weakly supervised performance.
+\item We introduce a spatial partition-based sample assignment with region growing, which leverages the spatial arrangements and implicit appearance similarity in point annotations to compactly estimate object scale bounds and generate high-quality training samples. \item We develop a learning-based pseudo-label purification mechanism that integrates spatial partition region growing with class-decoupled semantic maps, addressing instance omissions and errors inherent in early-stage sample assignment. \item We present a training-efficient point-supervised oriented object detection framework under the simple-model paradigm, \abcmark{which fully retains the native training efficiency of this paradigm while significantly improving detection performance}, validated through extensive cross-dataset and cross-architecture experiments.

 \end{enumerate}

 The rest of this paper is organized as follows.
 Section \ref{sec:related_works} introduces related work of oriented object detection.
 Section \ref{sec:method} elaborates on our analysis and method.
 Section \ref{sec:exp} shows experimental results and comparison with other methods.
 Finally, conclusions are drawn in Section \ref{sec:conclusion}.